vckyou/Reforestation/README.md

-## Why are ghosts bad liars?
-Because you can see right through them!
+## Why are oranges the smartest fruit?
+Because they are made to concentrate.